grafana/mimir/docs/sources/reference-http-api/_index.md

 GET /ready
 ```

-Returns 200 when Cortex is ready to serve traffic.
+This endoint returns 200 when Grafana Mimir is ready to serve traffic.

 ### Metrics